 Elderberries are delicious and versatile—they can be made into syrups, jams, glycerites, and even gummies.
 But beyond tasting great, these berries possess strong antiviral properties.
 In fact, the National Institutes of Health found that black elderberry ranked very highly when it tested a number of natural products for antiviral activity during the time that H1N1 flu was going around.

-Not only can elderberry effectively prevent colds and flu, it may also shorten the duration of these illnesses.
+Not only can elderberry give your immune system an edge during cold and flu season, it may also shorten the duration of time sick.
 One study found that the application of elderberry juice serum to cells infected with the influenza virus effectively slowed down viral infection during late stages of influenza.

 Elderberry syrup is widely available at many pharmacies as well as health food stores.
 You can even make your own elderberry syrup from scratch, if you prefer homemade to a prepared product.
 Companies like Mountain Rose Herbs sell organic elderberries in bulk, and you can see a video of me demonstrating how to make elderberry syrup (and offering tips and tricks) here.